-It might come as a surprise to some who attend Mass on June 13 that since there are two obligatory memorials for this Saturday, they are treated as optional memorials for the day.
-The celebrant of the Mass can choose either the St. Anthony of Padua which always falls on June 13, or the Immaculate Heart of Mary, which is celebrated the Saturday following the Solemnity of the Sacred Heart.
-Both feasts have equal rank, and it will depend on the priest and the parish community which one will be chosen (i.e., a parish served by Franciscans will certainly honor St. Anthony).
+It might come as a surprise to some who attended Mass on June 13 in 2015 that since there are two obligatory memorials that fell on this Saturday, they are treated as optional memorials for the day.
+The celebrant of the Mass could choose either St. Anthony of Padua which always falls on June 13, or the Immaculate Heart of Mary, which is celebrated the Saturday following the Solemnity of the Sacred Heart.
+Both feasts have equal rank, and it depends on the priest and the parish community which one will be chosen (i.e., a parish served by Franciscans will certainly honor St. Anthony).

 St. Anthony of Padua was called a “Miracle Worker” and many miracles have been attributed to him during his life and since his death.
 It seems everyone, even non-Catholics, knows of his reputation as an intercessor in finding lost items.
 Many a person has invoked St. Anthony for help, either in the polite form:

 Dear St. Anthony, please come around.

 or perhaps the more informal request: